-Hair again: check with your hairdresser whether or not to wash hair the night before or in the morning; most don’t like working with squeaky-clean hair as it doesn’t hold a style well.
-And do like the Hollywood sirens – sleep on a silk pillow and your hair will be super shiny when you wake up.
+Hair again: Check with your hairdresser whether or not to wash hair the night before or in the morning; most don’t like working with squeaky-clean hair as it doesn’t hold a style well.
+And do like the celeb squad — sleep on a silk pillow and your hair will be super shiny when you wake up.

-Pack it up: Put together a bridal beauty bag for touching up as the day takes it toll.
-Powder, bronzer, lipstick and tissues should be enough to keep you looking your best all day long.
+Pack it up: Put together a bridal beauty bag for touch-ups as the day takes it toll.
+Powder, blush, lipstick and tissues should be enough to keep you looking your best all day long.
 If your makeup artist has custom mixed a lipstick for you, ask her to pop some in a small pillbox or on a cotton swab so you can take it along (and if you want to go a step further, pop over to a bespoke lipstick service and have it mixed and tubed for you through posterity!).

 Chill out: Relax, have a long bath and an early night.

-It’s your day, so enjoy it!
+It’s your day, so enjoy to the max!
 Give yourself plenty of time to get ready.
-And follow the instructions – most beauty professionals have a set of to-dos and not-to-dos for brides.
-At the top of every list?
+And follow the instructions — most beauty professionals have a set of to-dos and not-to-dos for brides.
+At the top of every list of bridal beauty tips?
 Wear a button-down shirt to your hair appointment!